MullinsLab/angular-sortable-fields/README.md

 SortableController on the element and publishes the controller into the surrounding scope as `sortable`.
 Initial sort state is taken from the element’s `sort-state` attribute and bound to the controller’s `state` property.
-The state is an object containing at least two properties: `field` and `order` (see example below).
+The state is an array of objects, each of which must contain at least two properties: `field` and `order` (see example below).

 The secondary directive is the attribute `sortable-field`, which must be on a descendant element of a sortable element.
 This attribute takes a string value